tdeekens/flopflip/readme.md

   not want `flopflip` to generate a `uuid` for you automatically.
 - The `defaultFlags` prop object can be used to specify default flag values until an `adapter` responds or in case flags were removed
-- The `localstorage-adapter` and `memory-adapter` expose a named `updateFlags` export which eases updating flags and flushes them to all components via `react-broadcast` or `react-redux`
+- The adapters expose function to update flags explicitely via `adapter.updateFlags` which eases updating flags and flushes them to all components via `react-broadcast` or `react-redux`

 Different adapters allow for different configurations: